nodename/tictactoe/README.md

 # tictactoe

-A Clojure library designed to ... well, that part is up to you.
+Tictactoe implemented in re-frame

 ## Usage

-FIXME
+Clone the repository

+$ cd tictactoe

+$ lein figwheel

+Open browser to localhost:3449

 ## License

-Copyright © 2020 FIXME
+Copyright © 2020 Alan Shaw

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at